ashamagenta/ashamagenta/README.md

 - 👋 Hi, I’m Asha
 - 👀 I’m interested in cyber security and programming
 - 🌱 I’m currently learning Pyhton and java
-- 💞️ I’m looking to collaborate on opensource project with C#
+- 💞️ I’m looking to collaborate on opensource project with python
 - 📫 How to reach me please email me at chsahrial@gmail.com

 <!---